 Improved connectivity to labour markets.
 More people able to commute between and within different areas but with a stronger propensity to travel outside traditional commuting areas in the North.
-People can get a job that better suits their skills, which leads to improved productivity.
+People can get a job that better suits their skills which leads to improved productivity.
 1.6 million people with level 4 qualifications will be able to access multiple economic areas within 90 minutes, 4 times the number today.
-With Northern Powerhouse Rail, half of the North's population will be able to access job opportunities in different cities compared with a quarter today.
+Northern Powerhouse Rail alone will double the size of the integrated Northern labour market, taking the proportion of the market from 24% in 2033 to 49% in 2050.